Image copyright: Disney

-By the way, you can read a recap of our own planning session (nearly three years ago!!) right here!
+By the way, you can read a recap of our own planning session (over 10 years ago!!) right here!

 Acronyms you need to know: